FbF/Laravel-Youtube/README.md

 Now copy the client ID and client secret into the `app/config/packages/fbf/laravel-youtube/config.php` file.

-Before the next step, ensure that the Google Account you sign in with already has a YouTube Channel.
+If you are going to allow all uploads to go into a single channel, before the next step, ensure that the Google Account you sign in with already has a YouTube Channel.
 If you have created a new Google Account just for your project, you don't get a YouTube channel automatically, this is an extra step.
 When you are on www.youtube.com and you go to try and upload a video manually, it will prompt you to create a channel.
 This gives you another Google account confusingly.
 Finally, visit "http://mydomain.com/youtube-upload-example" in your browser, you should be redirected to "http://mydomain.com/youtube-upload-example/get-access-token".
 Click "Connect Me" and then approve the app.
 You should then be redirected back to http://mydomain.com/youtube-upload-example/oauth2-callback" which should display your access token and say that it has been added to the database.
 Now you should be able to upload a video, try the example.

+If you are going to allow different users to upload to their own channels set the `laravel-youtube::auth` config setting to `true` and then create some actions and views in your app that use the functionality from the sample routes and example view provided, to allow your users to authenticate for you.

 ## Todo